Castellar, Piedmont

 Castellar was a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 50 km southwest of Turin and about 30 km northwest of Cuneo.
 As of 31 December 2004, it had a population of 253 and an area of 3.8 km2.

 History

-Castellar was an autonomous comune up to the end of 2018; on January the 1st 2019 it was united to the neighbouring comune of Saluzzo, thus enforcing the results of a referendum held in the summer of 2018.
+Castellar was an autonomous comune up to the end of 2018; on 1 January 2019 it was united to the neighbouring comune of Saluzzo, thus enforcing the results of a referendum held in the summer of 2018.